Inerrancy: Is the Bible free of error? All points of view.

 "Can someone help me evaluate the logic here: “As a Christian, one must take the whole Bible to be literally true, because if even a part of it is untrue then the whole thing is discredited”?

-to which the webmaster of this web site posted:
+The webmaster of this web site posted the following response:

 "People who believe in the inerrancy of the Bible usually state that this belief only refers to the autograph copy of each book.
 That is, the book as originally written by the author.
 But no such copies exist.
-Changes have occurred due to copyist errors (intentional or accidental).
+Changes have occurred due to copyist errors. ...
 Further, errors have crept in due to translations from Hebrew, Aramaic and Greek into English or another modern language.
+Often, when translating from one language to another, there is no exact word in the new lanague which exactly matches that of the original language.

-But if we believe that the Bible is true, then we would need to make a lot of changes to state and federal laws.
+But if we believe that the Bible is true, and that it should be followed exactly, then we would need to make a lot of changes to state and federal laws.
 We would need to make slavery legal again.
-We would need to test each woman getting married for the first time to check her virginity, and execute her if she has engaged in sexual activity.
+We would need to test each woman getting married for the first time to check her virginity, and execute her if she had engaged in sexual activity.
+Eating of pork might have to be banned.
 There are a whole bunch of “crimes” that call for the death penalty — like working on a Saturday — that would require new laws."
 5

 Topics dealing with inerrancy in this section: